Azure/Azure-Network-Security/Azure Network Security - Workshop/Azure Firewall.md

    - Azure Firewall Application Rule Aggregation (Policy Analytics) - *Used with Policy Analytics only*
    - Azure Firewall Nat Rule Aggregation (Policy Analytics) - *Used with Policy Analytics only*
    - Azure Firewall Flow Trace Log - AZFWFlowTrace
-4. Under 'Destination details', we see that the logs are being sent to a Log Analytics workspace named 'law-<<ID_USED_AT_DEPLOYMENT>>'.
+4. Under 'Destination details', we see that the logs are being sent to a Log Analytics workspace named 'law-<<ID_USED_FOR_DEPLOYMENT>>'.
 We also see the Destination table that allows you to choose Azure diagnostics or Resource specific.
 5. Metrics are enabled and visible by default.
 You do not need to send these to a Log Analytics workspace to view metrics.

 ![AZFW-Resource-Specific-Logs-1](https://github.com/gumoden/Azure-Network-Security/blob/master/Azure%20Network%20Security%20-%20Workshop/Images/Azfw-resource-specific-logs-1.png)

 ### Logs

 1. Select **Logs** under 'Monitoring' to view Logs.
-These logs are being sent to the log analytics workspace 'law-<<ID_USED_AT_DEPLOYMENT>>' we saw in the diagnostic setting.
+These logs are being sent to the log analytics workspace 'law-<<ID_USED_FOR_DEPLOYMENT>>' we saw in the diagnostic setting.
 2. Copy and paste query **#1** from both of the 'Kusto Queries' sections below.
 This query will show all of the Allowed and Blocked traffic filtered by Network rules.
 3. Copy and paste query **#2** from both of the 'Kusto Queries' sections below.
 This query will show all of the Allowed and Blocked traffic filtered by Application rules.
 4. Copy and paste query **#3** from both of the 'Kusto Queries' sections below.
 This query will show all of the Blocked traffic filtered by Threat Intelligence.